Academic Policies and Procedures for All Students

 For more information, please see the current Faculty-Staff Handbook section on Instructional Policies at https://www.binghamton.edu/academics/provost/faculty-staff-handbook/handbook-vii.html.[ top ]

 Students should not have to take three or more final examinations in one 24-hour period.
-In cases in which a student has more than two examinations scheduled during a 24-hour period, it is the student’s responsibility to notify faculty before the last week of classes.
-Faculty are urged to arrange a time for a make-up exam.
-In cases where a conflict arises, the faculty member teaching the largest course will be expected to arrange a make-up examination, since an alternative exam time for a larger course is more likely to meet the needs of multiple students.
+In cases in which a student has more than two examinations scheduled during a 24-hour period, faculty are urged to arrange a time for a make-up exam.
+In cases where a conflict arises, the faculty member teaching the largest course will be expected to arrange a make-up examination because s/he has the greatest probability of offering another make-up for other valid reasons.[ top ]

 Student Authentication Policy